sillyhatday/GAMEBOY-FLASHCART-MBC1-512KB/readme.md

 Currently in testing a MBC1 based flash cart with FRAM and AM29F080 ROM.

-Yet to test the OR gate feature for Mario.
-The standard setup works.
-First version had some mistakes.
-Updated gerbers to V1.1.

 ![Gameboy MBC1 Cart + FRAM](https://user-images.githubusercontent.com/65309612/214947262-9b0cdd31-971c-4be8-99af-f48ddeae7723.jpg)

 ![Gameboy MBC1 Cart + FRAM Final 2](https://user-images.githubusercontent.com/65309612/213887359-5e74cb24-b308-41f7-8a23-38a8cecf73e4.jpg)